-California may collect about $626 million less than projected in tax revenue from Facebook Inc. (FB)’s initial public offering, after share prices of the social media company declined by almost half since May, according to the analyst’s report.
+California may collect about $626 million less than projected in tax revenue from Facebook Inc. (FB:US)’s initial public offering, after share prices of the social media company declined by almost half since May, according to the analyst’s report.
 Still, income taxes not from initial public offerings are expected to rise $413 million above estimates, offsetting the Facebook shortfall, according to the report.

 State spending will exceed budgeted levels by $2.7 billion for the current fiscal year, mostly because half the benefits of abolishing local redevelopment agencies probably won’t materialize, the analyst said.